On a cold night in February, residents of the battle-weary city of Srinagar woke up to the noise of fighter jets buzzing in the inky black skies.

 Modi is a preternaturally confident politician.
 Although his powerful aide Amit Shah has stitched up some smart alliances, he has made 2019 a verdict on his performance.

 He is a tireless campaigner.
 In 2014, according to the BJP, he travelled more than 300,000km (186,000 miles) across 25 states to “connect to people”.
-It is not going to be very different this time – he plans at least 150 public meetings.
+This year, according to the BJP, he has travelled the entire country over 51 days and addressed 142 public meetings - a third of those in the two crucial states of Uttar Pradesh and West Bengal.

 Modi is also pugnacious, deftly mixing nationalism, dog-whistle politics and populism.

 He’s adept at creating binaries: the nationalists (his supporters) versus the anti-nationals (his political rivals and critics); the watchman (Modi himself, protecting the country on “land, air, and outer space”) versus the entitled and the corrupt (an obvious dig at the main opposition Congress party).
-Sometimes his campaign also sounds like he’s blaming previous governments for all ills - rather than a vision for the present.
+Sometimes his campaign has sounded like he’s blaming previous governments for all ills - rather than a vision for the present.

-2019 is turning out to be a bruising and brutal campaign.
+2019 has been a bruising and brutal campaign.

-India’s Grand Old Party, the Congress, led by a resurgent Rahul Gandhi, is fighting to emerge as a credible opposition after sinking to its lowest tally in 2014.
-A bigger threat to the BJP might come from a host of regional parties which are powerful in a number of states.
+India’s Grand Old Party, the Congress, led by a resurgent Rahul Gandhi, has unsuccessfully tried to re-establish itself as a credible opposition after sinking to its lowest tally in 2014.
+The BJP has also fought off the threat from a host of regional parties which are powerful in a number of states.

-Arvind Panagariya, a professor of economics at Columbia University who served as the vice-chairman of a government think tank under Modi, believes that the prime minister is poised to win a second term despite what critics say.
+Arvind Panagariya, a professor of economics at Columbia University who served as the vice-chairman of a government think tank under Modi, has always believed that the prime minister would win a second term, despite what critics said.

 He says Modi remains intensely popular with people and has “enormous energy and ability to communicate with the masses”.